segmentio/segment-docs/src/connections/destinations/catalog/pointillist/index.md

 ## API Key

-To get your API key  get in touch with a Pointillist customer representative via customer-success@pointillist.com
+To get your API key  get in touch with a Pointillist customer representative using customer-success@pointillist.com